J-Term

 Format: in person

 This workshop prepares students to succeed in real estate private equity financial modeling tests used in full-time recruiting.
-Over two sessions, participants will complete a simplified version of the modeling test, learning how to build a professional-quality model under time constraints.
-The course will focus on industry best practices, common pitfalls, and time management strategies to improve efficiency and accuracy.
+Participants will complete a simplified version of the modeling test, learning how to build a professional-quality model under time constraints.
+The course will focus on best practices, common pitfalls, and strategies to improve efficiency and accuracy.
 By the end, students will have hands-on experience applying investment assumptions and valuation techniques that reflect the expectations of leading private equity firms.
-Enrollment link.

 | Date: | Jan 6, 8 |